codemonkeydriver/libylea/README.md

 ##DESCRIPTION
 cfylee's personal alogrithm library<br>
-this is a alogrithm library that writed by c++, it is contain of basic data struct, list,stack,tree,map.and some useful alogrithms,including basic sort alogrithm, tree alogrithm, map alogrithm, and some advanced alogrithms.<br>
+this is a alogrithm library that writen by c++, it is contain of basic data struct, list,stack,tree,map.and some useful alogrithms,including basic sort alogrithm, tree alogrithm, map alogrithm, and some advanced alogrithms.<br>